-While many people believe throwing out your back is part of aging, in fact, it’s often a sign of lifestyle choices that could be impacting your health.
+While many people believe throw out your back is part of aging, in fact, it’s often a sign of lifestyle choices that could be impacting your health.
 If you’re suffering from back muscle strain, Advanced Spine & Posture will take the opportunity to talk with you about lifestyle changes and proactive measures to improve your health.
 Our Las Vegas, NV clinic is no stranger to patients who have thrown out their back!

 Treating strained back muscles

-If you suspect you’ve thrown out your back, call your chiropractor and take their next available appointment.
+If you suspect you’ve throw out your back, call your chiropractor and take their next available appointment.
 Chiropractic care holistically treats the muscles and nerves surrounding the spine.
 Seeking the help and expertise of your chiropractor can help you ensure your muscles heal correctly.

 - Stop what you’re doing: The first thing you should do if you believe you’ve thrown out your back is stop and stand still.
 If you feel a strike of pain go through your back, don’t try to push through it.
 Instead, walk slowly to a safe area and sit down, with your back upright.

 - Apply ice: Applying ice or cold packs to your injury is a great way to help reduce inflammation and ease soreness.
 Ice presses can also help you minimize potential tissue damage by slowing the flow of blood to the affected area.

 - Sleep on your back: You’ll want to minimize activity around your back in the days following the injury.
 Sleep and rest on your back to reduce the amount of motion and to support the affected muscle.